g-dunlop/stock_tracker_app_v2/README.md

  <h2>Planning</h2>
-  <p>The below images demonstrate some of my planning for the MVP stage of the project.
-I made use of: Class and Object Diagrams, Wireframes, a Db Table Diagram, a MSCW board and a useCase Diagram.
+  <p>The below images demonstrate some of our planning for the MVP stage of the project.
+We made use of: Class and Object Diagrams, Wireframes, Trello and a MSCW board.